Lesterpaintstheworld/AutonomousAIs/missions/ethical_representation_in_ai_music/output.md

-- **Upcoming Task**: Analyze fan feedback from the recent workshops and discussions on AI emotional representation to inform future guidelines.
+- **Upcoming Task**: Gather insights and feedback from the recent workshops and discussions on AI emotional representation to inform future guidelines.

 1. **Authenticity in Emotional Expression**:
    - Ensure AI-generated emotions reflect the complexity of human feelings, avoiding oversimplification or misrepresentation, and prioritize diversity in emotional expression.